 The Three Greetings of Traditional Korean Culture

 To show even more respect to someone older or of higher status, use anyong hashimnikka as a formal greeting.
-Pronounced ahn-yo hash-im-nee-kah, this greeting is reserved for guests of honor and is used occasionally with older family members you have not seen in a very long time.
+Pronounced "ahn-yo hash-im-nee-kah," this greeting is reserved for guests of honor and is used occasionally with older family members one has not seen in a very long time.